-As is the nature of exploration and appraisal, Falcon and Origin, are continually responding to the data gathered through operations to inform ongoing activities.
+As is the nature of exploration and appraisal, Falcon and Origin, continually responded to the data gathered through operations to inform ongoing activities.

-Other data collected to date remains positive.
+Other data collected up to 25 November 2020 remained positive.
 In particular, core analysis indicates mature hydrocarbons and good permeability (natural pathways for gas to flow) and mud logs indicate liquids rich gas.
 The fracture stimulation of the well was successful and the integrity of the well remains.